 This historical account of the Pilgrims’ arrival tells the good, bad, and ugly that followed.
 Painstakingly researched and told, this one goes far beyond questioning whether the first Thanksgiving meal actually included turkey.

-Don’t be put off by the fact that this book is marketed as a hostess gift.
-It’s various sections are perfect for a jigsaw discussion about the influences that shaped Thanksgiving into a symbol of American culture.
+The various sections of this book are perfect for a jigsaw discussion about the influences that shaped Thanksgiving into a symbol of American culture.

-What are your favorite Thanksgiving books for kids?
-Come share in the WeAreTeachers Chat group on Facebook.
+How do you approach this holiday in your classroom?
+What are your favorite Thanksgiving books to use?
+Come share on the WeAreTeachers HELPLINE group on Facebook.